Canadian serving life in Florida prison seeks to serve his sentence in Canada

 Our movements were driven by protocol and rules.
 Camera equipment had to be itemized and screened; there were restrictions on items we could bring into the institution; no purses or cellphones.

-Despite the best laid plans, when we arrived at the institution in February, there was a glitch.
-The inmate was missing – not as in escaped from prison, but his whereabouts were unknown.
+Despite the best laid plans, when we arrived at the Institution in January 2020, there was a glitch.
+The inmate was missing; not as in escaped from prison; but his whereabouts were unknown.
 W5 was told to stand down.

 What happened next was unprecedented.
 The warden ordered the bus to stop at a prison midway.
 He then sent a van to collect Davies and bring him back to Franklin Correctional Institution.

-Four hours later, W5 sat down to interview Davies, who was unaware there was a camera crew waiting for him.
-He gave us a candid and compelling interview, his eyes glistening as he spoke about his mother.
+Four hours later, W5 sat down to interview Davies who was unaware there was a camera crew waiting for him.
+He gave us a candid and compelling interview, his eyes glistening as he spoke about his mother, who later died.